FlagOpen/FlagEmbedding/FlagEmbedding/baai_general_embedding/README.md

 which shows promising improvements in retrieval tasks.
 The pre-training was conducted on 24 A100(40G) GPUs with a batch size of 720.
 In RetroMAE, the mask ratio of the encoder and decoder are 0.3 and 0.5, respectively.
-We used the AdamW optimizer and the learning rate is 2e-5.

 **You can pretrain your model following our [example](https://github.com/FlagOpen/FlagEmbedding/blob/master/examples/pretrain/README.md).**